butzujac/msu_wellness_database/Install Instructions.md

 ### Prerequisites
 - anaconda prompt - miniconda install instructions https://www.anaconda.com/docs/getting-started/miniconda/install
-once intsalled on windows or mac, you should be able to go to the anaconda prompt
+once intsalled on windows or mac, you should be able to go to the anaconda prompt on windows.
+On mac, make sure you can go to anaconda navigator before opening terminal

 ### Installation
-1. open an anaconda prompt
+1. open an anaconda prompt (or terminal on mac)
 2. clone the repo:
 	`git clone https://github.com/github_username/repo_name.git`
 3. navigate to the repository: